-Small bowel mesentery internal hernias are a form internal bowel herniation, involving protrusions of viscera through defects in the peritoneum or bowel mesentery.
+Small bowel mesentery internal hernias (alternative plural: herniae) are a form of internal bowel herniation, involving protrusions of viscera through defects in the peritoneum or bowel mesentery.
 This type of internal herniation is more often seen in neonates than in adults.

 - much more common

 - occurs through a defect in the mesentery